awsdocs/aws-server-migration-service-user-guide/doc_source/HyperV.md

 ## Step 6: Configure the Connector<a name="configure-hyperv-connector"></a>

-When the connector configuration has ben successfully run, browse to the connector's web interface:
+When the connector configuration has been successfully run, browse to the connector's web interface:

 ```
 https://ip-address-of-connector/
 ```

-Complete the following steps to set up the new connector:
+Complete the following steps to set up the new connector\.

 **To configure the connector**